Preventing Plastic Pollution One Restaurant at a TimeJanuary 8, 2019

 At most food service establishments, to-go orders are packaged in Styrofoam boxes, accompanied with plastic utensils, and then presented to the consumer in a plastic bag.
 When dining in, plastic straws are placed in drink orders as second nature.
 Not surprisingly, these single-use convenient plastic items are among the most common items we continuously pick up at beach cleanups.
 These plastic products never biodegrade once reaching our waterways.
 Instead, the plastic breaks into tiny pieces and is mistaken by plankton and fish for food.

 We’ve been urging folks to #refuseplastic and opt for reusable materials instead.
-When ordering take-out, you can request that your food be wrapped in alluminum foil without utensils or a bag.
-You can carry your own resusable straw and utensils with you also!
+When ordering take-out, you can request that your food be wrapped in aluminum foil without utensils or a bag.
+You can carry your own reusable straw and utensils with you also!

 We’ve been working with our friends at Surfrider Foundation who’ve launched their Ocean Friendly Restaurant Campaign to prevent this type of plastic pollution from entering our waterways.

 Restaurants participating in the OFR Program MUST follow these four criteria:

 2. Proper recycling practices are followed.

 3. Only reusable tableware is used for onsite dining and utensils for to-go food are provided only upon request.

 4. No plastic bags offered for takeout or to-go orders.

 And choose a minimum of three of these criteria as well: